Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/introduction.rst

    | Mode:     Edit Mode
    | Menu:     :menuselection:`Text --> Special Characters`

-If you need special characters (such as accented chars, which aren't on your keyboard) you can produce many of them using a combination of two other characters.
+If you need special characters (such as accented chars, which are not on your keyboard) you can produce many of them using a combination of two other characters.
 To do so, type the main char, press :kbd:`Alt-Backspace`, and then press the desired "modifier" to produce the special character.